 At Epsilon Theory, Ben Hunt created what he calls a Discovery Map.
 It’s an interactive visualization that displays all 300 of his blog posts as a network graph.
 The nodes of the network are organized in thematic clusters.
 Instead of scrolling down a reverse-chronological feed, you can surf across related posts and see connections across time.
 This feels like a genuinely new way of interacting with blog content, and it serves as an interesting answer to the question “Where should I start?”

 The most interesting non-linear threading product I’ve discovered is called Are.na.
 It’s like Pinterest, but for nerds.
 Are.na lets you organize “Blocks” (text, links, photos) into thematic “Channels”.
-For example, I’m currently collecting material for channels called “Deep history” and “Culture wars 2.0”.
+For example, I’m currently collecting material for channels called “designing time” and “wtf is digital selfhood”.
 Other people can easily add blocks to your channels, and you can include their channels inside your own.
 Channels can be rearranged, renamed, connected in novel ways.
 On Are.na, you’re a spider spinning a knowledge web alongside a bunch of other curious spiders.
 You never know how your webs might connect.
 I’ve started searching for things on Are.na (instead of Google) because every block lives inside a channel that’s connected to a lot of related content.
 Whereas a Google search result feels like a dead-end, an Arena block feels like an unexpected beginning.